Laramie station (Wyoming)

 The Laramie Railroad Depot was built in 1924 and used as the Union Pacific Railroad passenger train depot until 1971, when it became a Amtrak depot till 1997.
 The depot is located in Laramie, Wyoming at 600 South 1st Street.
-Union Pacific passenger service at the depot ended in 1983.
+Passenger service at the depot was temporarily halted from 1983 to 1991.
 In 1985, the depot was given to the Laramie Plains Museum, ownership was transferred to the Railroad Depot Association in 2009.
 The Snow Train Rolling Stock at the depot's park is a U.S. National Register of Historic Places.